kas21/nls-plugin-nfl-board/README.md

 The board intelligently displays different content based on game status:

-### Live Games

-- Team logos and abbreviations
-- Current score
-- Quarter and time remaining

-### Upcoming Games
+### Live/Upcoming/Completed Games

-- Team logos and abbreviations
+- Team logos VS'
-- Team records
-- Game date and time
+- Quarter and time remaining or Game date and time
-- "VS" indicator

-### Completed Games

-- Team logos and abbreviations
+- Score or Team Record
-- Final score
-- "FINAL" status

 ### Team Summary (when no games scheduled)